-Our Actions What does this include?
-Develop an ambitious Strategic Plan for a more sustainable, affordable and accessible transport system.
-An ambitious plan for transport in place by March 2025 which will: Significantly improve coast to country connectivity - developing a corridor approach connecting the coast to York and beyond and the coast to Tees Valley and beyond; Address connectivity constraints West of York to Harrogate; Connect YNY to neighbouring regions and beyond.
-Page 40 There will also be sub-plans developed by mode of transport, including: A Rail Plan to set out clearly how rail infrastructure and services will help to achieve our ambition for transport and ensure that railways are fit for future passenger growth; Bus Service Improvement Plan will set out how we will work alongside bus operators to achieve the goals of the National Bus Strategy, which set out a plan to revolutionise bus services through simpler fares, new buses, improved routes and higher frequencies; Active Travel Plan will identify how we can enable more routes to be taken via active travel, building on the strengths of our urban infrastructure and increasing accessibility within our rural communities; Identification of the Key Route Network, which is a network of some of the most important roads in the combined authority area.
+An ambitious plan for transport in place by March 2025 which will:

+- Strategic Plan for a more Significantly improve coast to country connectivity - developing a corridor approach connecting the coast to York and beyond and the coast to Tees Valley and beyond; - Address connectivity constraints West of York to Harrogate; - Connect YNY to neighbouring regions and beyond.

+There will also be sub-plans developed by mode of transport, including:

+- A Rail Plan to set out clearly how rail infrastructure and services will help to achieve our ambition for transport and ensure that railways are fit for future passenger growth; - Bus Service Improvement Plan will set out how we will work alongside bus operators to achieve the goals of the National Bus Strategy, which set out a plan to revolutionise bus services through simpler fares, new buses, improved routes and higher frequencies; Active Travel Plan will identify how we can enable more routes to be taken via active travel, building on the strengths of our urban infrastructure - and increasing accessibility within our rural communities; - Identification of the Key Route Network, which is a network of some of the most important roads in the combined authority area.

 As part of strategic development, we will also explore the future powers and functions that we may need to achieve our ambitions, for example, bus franchising may be considered.

-Deliver investment in transport infrastructure that supports our ambition for a better- connected York and North Yorkshire.
-The priorities of the fund will be identified within the Transport Plan, which will ensure that transport infrastructure contributes to our three overarching ambitions.
-For example: Transition to Carbon Negative: investment that supports the decarbonisation of our transport systems, e.g. EV charging infrastructure, new or improved cycle paths and opportunities to increase active travel etc. Deliver Inclusive Economic Growth: increased public transport services around key employment sites etc. Opportunities for All: schemes that improve accessibility, particularly our most isolated communities, alongside schemes that will reduce costs.
+The priorities of the fund will be identified within the Transport Plan, which will ensure that transport infrastructure contributes to our three

+- overarching ambitions.
+For example: Transition to Carbon Negative: investment that supports the decarbonisation of our transport systems, e.g. EV charging infrastructure, new or improved cycle paths and opportunities to increase active travel etc. - Deliver Inclusive Economic Growth: increased public transport services around key employment sites etc. - Opportunities for All: schemes that improve accessibility, particularly our most isolated communities, alongside schemes that will reduce costs.